gooner187/j277-study-content/programming-challenges/J277Constructs/Constant.md

 ## Challenge 1
 **Type:** write
 **Difficulty:** easy
 **Task:** In Python, constants are written in UPPER_CASE to show they should not change.
 Create a constant called PI = 3.14159 and a variable radius = 5.
-Calculate the area of a circle (PI * radius * radius) and print the result rounded to 2 decimal places.
-Expected output: 78.54.
+Calculate the area of a circle (PI * radius * radius) and print the result.
+Expected output: 78.53975.
-**Hint:** Use UPPER_CASE for the constant name. round(area, 2) rounds to 2 decimal places — round(value, decimal_places).
+**Hint:** Use UPPER_CASE for the constant name. area = PI * radius * radius calculates the area.
+Then print it.

 ## Challenge 2
 **Type:** debug